cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 initiative to create a mobile friendly blockchain architecture.
-As one of the new, up and coming Hyperledger projects it focuses on being simple and easy to include in projects and was implemented in C++ which allows it to, "perform well with any small data projects and focused use cases." [@hid-sp18-414-Behlendorf].
+As one of the new, up and coming Hyperledger projects it focuses on being simple and easy to include in projects and was implemented in C++ which allows it to,

+> ``perform well with any small data projects and focused use
+> cases.'' [@hid-sp18-414-Behlendorf].

-As stated by the Linux Foundation, "Hyperledger Iroha is designed to be simple and easy to incorporate into infrastructural projects that require distributed ledger technology.
-It features a simple construction, modern, domain-driven C++ design, emphasis on mobile application development and a new, chain-based Byzantine Fault Tolerant consensus algorithm, called
+As stated by the Linux Foundation,

+> ``Hyperledger Iroha is designed to be simple and easy to incorporate
+> into infrastructural projects that require distributed ledger
+> technology.
+It features a simple construction, modern, domain-driven
+> C++ design, emphasis on mobile application development and a new,
+> chain-based Byzantine Fault Tolerant consensus algorithm, called
-Sumeragi" [@hid-sp18-414-Active_Status_Iroha].
+> Sumeragi'' [@hid-sp18-414-Active_Status_Iroha].

 Hyperledger Sawtooth
 ====================